 Economic sanctions can be forced independently by a single country or multilaterally by international organizations.
 Sanction measures include:

-- Trade sanctions – include import controls for specific countries, regions or industries.
+- Trade sanctions – This sanction measure includes import controls for specific countries, regions or industries.

-- Export controls – bar the supply of certain products, services and intellectual properties to targeted countries or governments.
-Most restrictions include the sales of weapons and technology with military purposes.
+- Export controls – bar the supply of certain products, services, and intellectual properties to targeted countries or governments.
+Most restrictions include the sales of weapons and technology for military purposes.

-- Asset seizures – assets can be seized or frozen within sanctioning jurisdiction, this prevent sales or withdrawal.
+- Asset seizures – assets can be seized or frozen within sanctioning jurisdiction, which prevents sales or withdrawal.

-- Embargoes – a broad ban on trading with a country, although it can sometime include exceptions for the supply of food and medicine.
+- Embargoes – a broad ban on trading with a country, although it can sometimes include exceptions for food and medicine supply.

 - Capital controls – restriction of investments in targeted countries and industries, or broadly block access to international capital markets for country’s issuers.

 Sanctions, while a form of intervention, are generally viewed as a lower-cost, lower-risk course of action between diplomacy and war.
-Policymakers may consider sanctions as a response to foreign crises in which the national interest is less than vital or where military action is not feasible.
-Leaders have, on occasion, issued sanctions while they evaluated more punitive action.
+Policymakers may consider sanctions as a response to foreign crises in which the national interest is less than vital or military action is not feasible.
+On occasion, leaders have issued sanctions while evaluating more punitive action.

 For example, the UN Security Council imposed comprehensive sanctions against Iraq just four days after Saddam Hussein’s invasion of Kuwait in August 1990.
-The Security Council did not authorize the use of military force until months later.
+The Security Council did not authorize using military force until months later.
 Since 9/11, there has been a pronounced shift toward targeted or so-called smart sanctions, which aim to minimize the suffering of innocent civilians.

-The United States of America and the European Union pressed sanctions to Russian officials, industries and companies that follow Russia’s annexation of Crimea in 2014 and again in 2022 when a full-scale invasion of Ukraine was launched.
+The United States of America and the European Union pressed sanctions on Russian officials, industries, and companies that followed Russia’s annexation of Crimea in 2014 and again in 2022 when a full-scale invasion of Ukraine was launched.

-Export ban of dual-used goods items with both civilian and military purposes has also been imposed by the United Kingdom, United States of America and the European Union against Russia.
+The United Kingdom has also imposed an export ban on dual-use goods items with both civilian and military purposes, and the United States of America and the European Union against Russia.

-The United States of America, European Union and the United Kingdom have together sanctioned over one thousand Russian individuals and businesses, mostly including wealthy business leaders most commonly known as oligarchs, who are considered close to the Kremlin.
-One of the high profile oligarchs sanctioned by the United Kingdom is FC owner Roman Abramovich.
+The United States of America, the European Union, and the United Kingdom have together sanctioned over one thousand Russian individuals and businesses, including wealthy business leaders, commonly known as oligarchs, who are considered close to the Kremlin.
+FC owner Roman Abramovich is one of the high-profile oligarchs sanctioned by the United Kingdom.

-The assets that belong to both the Russian president Vladimir Putin and his foreign minister Sergei Lavrov are being frozen in the United Kingdom, European Union, United States of America and Canada.
+The assets belonging to Russian President Vladimir Putin and his foreign minister Sergei Lavrov are being frozen in the United Kingdom, European Union, United States of America, and Canada.
 But the vast majority of the Russian oligarchs have put their properties and wealth under different names, which means they may be beyond the reach of the United Kingdom’s sanctions.

-Another example is when the United States of America imposed restriction of imports from China ‘s Xinjiang region for human rights abuses committed against Uighurs.
+Another example is when the United States of America restricted imports from China’s Xinjiang region for human rights abuses committed against Uighurs.